 Use this form to file:

-- A motion with the USCIS office that issued the latest decision in your case (including a field office, service center, or the AAO).
+- A motion with the USCIS office that issued the latest decision in your case (including a field office, service center, or the AAO); or

 Do not use this form if you:

-- EXCEPTION: If you are the beneficiary of a Form I-140, Immigrant Petition for Alien Worker and USCIS has revoked your approved Form I-140 and advised you that you may file a motion or appeal, you may then file a Form I-290B.
+EXCEPTION: If you are the beneficiary of a Form I-140, Immigrant Petition for Alien Worker and we have revoked your approved Form I-140 and advised you that you may file a motion or appeal, you may then file a Form I-290B.
 Please include the USCIS revocation notice with your Form I-290B.
 For further information about this exception, please see the Motions and Appeals section of the I-140 Filing and Processing Procedures webpage.

 - Want to file an appeal with the Board of Immigration Appeals (BIA).
-Appeals of Form I-130, Petition for Alien Relative, are under the appellate jurisdiction of the BIA (except for reviews of USCIS “no risk” determinations under the Adam Walsh Act).
-The BIA also has jurisdiction over appeals of immigrant petitions filed by widow(er)s on Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
+Appeals of Form I-130, Petition for Alien Relative, fall under the appellate jurisdiction of the BIA.
+The BIA also has jurisdiction over appeals of immigrant petitions that widow(er)s have filed using Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 You may file an appeal with the BIA using Form EOIR-29, Notice of Appeal to the Board of Immigration Appeals.